Chart Color Schemes

 Manoora features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Manoora's dwelling structures, as per the latest Census, consisted of 38.7% houses and 61.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
+In Manoora, as per the latest Census, 38.7% of dwellings were houses while 61.3% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is in contrast to Regional Queensland's figures which showed 76.4% houses and 23.6% other dwellings.
 Home ownership in Manoora stood at 17.4%, with mortgaged dwellings at 21.5% and rented ones at 61.1%.
-The median monthly mortgage repayment was $1,100, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Manoora was $270, compared to Non-Metro Qld's $345.
-Nationally, Manoora's mortgage repayments were significantly lower at $1,100 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,100, significantly lower than Regional Queensland's average of $1,655.
+The median weekly rent in Manoora was recorded as $270, compared to Regional Queensland's $345.
+Nationally, Manoora's median monthly mortgage repayments were lower at $1,100 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing